How to invest in dividend stocks in the UK

 Pros

-• Dividend payouts provide a regular investment income.
+• Dividend payouts can provide a regular source of income

 • Companies that pay dividends tend to be fairly stable